-In today’s fast-paced world, call centres to play a critical role in customer service.
+In today’s fast-paced world, call centres play a critical role in customer service.
 Ensuring efficient and seamless interactions is paramount to the success of any call centre.
 This is where Interactive Voice Response (IVR) technology, also known as an interactive voice response system, comes into play.

 Understanding the Role of Interactive Voice Response in Call Centres